What are the symptoms of gallbladder cancer?

 Hepatopancreatobiliary (HPB) surgeons are experts who are trained and experienced in the surgical treatment of gallbladder cancer.
 They will lead and coordinate a multi-disciplinary team including oncologists (medical, radiation), specialised nurses and allied health professionals to provide personalised care and up-to-date treatment.
 When appropriate, clinical trials investigating new and improved treatments for gallbladder cancer may be offered as well.

-For more information, please consult our gallbladder cancer specialist today.
+For more information, please consult our surgeon today.